Pashupati Kumar Paras

-Pashupati Kumar Paras (born 12 July 1952) is an Indian politician who is currently serving as the Minister of Food Processing Industries in the Government of India.
-He is currently serving as a member of Lok Sabha from Hajipur (Lok Sabha constituency).
+Pashupati Kumar Paras (born 12 July 1952) is an Indian politician who served as the Minister of Food Processing Industries in the Government of India from 2021 till his resignation in 2024.
+He was also a member of 17th Lok Sabha from Hajipur (Lok Sabha constituency).

 He also held the post of the Minister of Animal and Fisheries Resources in the Government of Bihar.
 He is the younger brother of late Ram Vilas Paswan and he was also the State President of the Bihar unit of Lok Janshakti Party.

 He was elected as the National President of Lok Janshakti Party replacing Chirag Kumar Paswan in June 2021.
-After the faction in Lok Janshakti Party, he is National President of Rashtriya Lok Janshakti Party.
+After Lok Janshakti Party split into two factions, he has been the National President of Rashtriya Lok Janshakti Party since 2021.

 Political career

 He has been a member of Bihar Legislative Assembly 7 times from Alauli since 1977.
 He has earlier served thrice as a minister in the state, having lost the last election in 2015.
 At the time of his appointment as a Minister in 2017, he was neither a member of Assembly nor Council and was therefore later accommodated as an MLC from the Governor's quota.

 He was elected as member of the 17th Lok Sabha in the 2019 Indian general election from Hajipur constituency.
 He became Minister of Food Processing Industry in Second Modi ministry when cabinet overhaul happened.

+Pashupati Kumar Paras resigned from Modi’s cabinet on 19 March 2024 after RLJP did not receive any seat allocations in the 2024 Lok Sabha elections in Bihar.